iHamsterball/stellaris_tech_tree/docs/LOCALIZATION.md

 Add a project language is a little more harder and requires Python environment.
 But it's still easy to proceed.

-First go to the root folder (or you have already done that), and excute`python3 manage.py makemessages -l fr_FR` `python3 manage.py makemessages -d djangojs -l fr_FR`
+First go to the root folder (or you have already done that), and excute`python3 manage.py makemessages -l fr_FR` `python3 manage.py makemessages -d djangojs -l fr_FR`, replace the language code with the language you want to add.

 It might take some time, after the commands are finished, go to **locale/** directory and find the corresponding language code folder.
-Open **LC_MESSAGES/django.po**, **LC_MESSAGES/djangojs.po** and translate from english.
+Open **LC_MESSAGES/django.po**, **LC_MESSAGES/djangojs.po** and translate from English.

 Then go to [settings.py](stellaris_tech_tree/settings.py), find this, and add the language code and language name you just made.
 Note that the language code is linked by a minus sign instead of underscores.